MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-log-collection.md

 ## Configure automatic log collection

-Before you can collect Azure Stack logs automatically, you'll need to configure an existing blob container in Azure or [create a new one](azure-stack-create-blob-container-for-automatic-log-collection.md).
-Then follow these steps to add the SAS URL of the blob container to the log collection UI:
+You'll need to provide the SAS URL for a blob container.
+You can use an existing blob container in Azure or [create a new one](azure-stack-create-blob-container-sas-url.md).
+Then follow these steps to add the SAS URL to the log collection UI:

 1. Sign in to the Azure Stack administrator portal.
 1. Open **Help and support Overview**.